 Who are we?

-This season, our team transitioned from a school-based team to community-based.
+In 2019, our team transitioned from a school-based team to community-based.
 This change was made to open up opportunities for students from other schools to be able to experience FIRST Robotics.
 Our current team consists of students in grades 9-12 students representing 5 different schools.
 Not only does our team design, program & build a 120lb robot, create safety programs, and write business plans, we also inspire and teach the next generation of young innovators about STEM and their possible impact on the future.
 We teach students skills in areas like communication, problem-solving, allowing them to go anywhere and do anything they could dream of.

 Our team is very safety-focused, operating award-winning programs including our safety passports, first-aid initiatives, mental health promotion, and of course, the safety packages that we hand out at each competition.
 Last season we won the Safety Award at the Durham College and North Bay District Events, as well the Ontario Provincial Championship, recognizing us as one of the top teams in Ontario with regards to Safety.